Custom Web Software Development

 .reset()

 Removes all layers .stack()ed onto this ConfigStack’s prototype-based stack.
-Configuration values revert to the “bottom” layer of settings (just above the .prototype).
+Configuration values revert to the “bottom” layer of settings (just above the default .prototype) — i.e. values revert to the given default values when the ConfigStack was created.

 .owner